joesepi/konveyor.github.io/getstarted.md

 # Introduction

-**Konveyor** provides tools for migrating existing applications and infrastructure to and between Kubernetes clusters.
-At this time, Konveyor-Migrate requires OpenShift.
-The team is working to make it work with Kubernetes clusters in the future.
+**Konveyor** provides tools for migrating existing applications and infrastructure between Kubernetes clusters.
+At this time, Konveyor works on OpenShift Kubernetes clusters.
+The team is working to make it work with other Kubernetes clusters in the future.

 ## Assumptions